axch/pattern-case/README.md

       ;; trying the other clauses into a lose procedure.
       (pair expr-17 (lambda (a d) (cons (f a) (my-map f d))) lose-18))))
 ```
+Each matcher takes the object to match and destructure, a procedure to
+call with the results of destructuring if the match is successful, and
+a procedure to call with no arguments if the match fails.

 Since `pair` and `null` are declared integrable, and since there is an
 appropriate `integrate-external` declaration in effect, MIT Scheme